 CONGESTIVE HEART FAILURE

-The image above shows Mrs. R, who is admitted to the
+The image above shows Mrs. R, is admitted to the CCU with

-CCU with complaints of chest pain.
-Her past medical
+complaints of chest pain.
+Her past medical history includes

 The nurse notifies the doctor regarding Mrs.R's condition.